awwx/ar/readme.md

 * implements stdin, stdout, stderr as implicit variables

-  removing an unnecessary layer of parentheses; though violating goal #3.
+  removing an unnecessary layer of parentheses. goal #3.